Are You "Bugging Out" For The Sims 4?

 And not everything EA Games/Maxis has done with The Sims franchise has been brilliant.
 The Sims Medieval wasn't the classic (pun intended) some were expecting, and can anyone remember The Sims Online?
 Thought not.

-However, EA Games/Maxis have recently received a shocking reality check with their much touted and highly anticipated SimCity relaunch.
+However, EA Games/Maxis have recently received a shocking reality check with their much-touted and highly anticipated SimCity relaunch.
 Expensive and hyped to the nines, it was, and still continues to be, a colossal failure.
 But here it wasn't a bug that kept reappearing, it was that the entire simulation engine, specifically traffic and the AI, was outright flawed and insufficiently tested, making it literally unplayable.
 There have been no less than seven desperate attempts/patches by the development team to fix these, reconfiguring the simulation patterns and other resorts to solve them.
-And let us also not forget the scandal of the game requiring you to be online even to play solo, which is still a huge irk for players.
+And let us also not forget the scandal of the game requiring you to be online even to play solo, which is still a problem for players.

-The embarrassment caused by worldwide damning of the game was spectacular, and EA were shown that there's only so far they can exploit the loyalty of their customers.
+The embarrassment caused by worldwide damning of the game was spectacular, and EA was shown that there's only so far they can exploit the loyalty of their customers.
 Direct download purchases of the game meant that many fans essentially were unable to return the game, and had essentially spent up to $80 (£60) on a broken game, which fueled and justified the community's anger.
-Origin have since introduced a returns policy for direct download purchases through its platform; the "Great Game Guarantee".
+Origin has since introduced a returns policy for direct download purchases through its platform; the "Great Game Guarantee".
 Despite its name, it guarantee's a refund, but not necessarily a great game!